musengya/restaurantreviewapp/README.md

 ## Description
 This project was created as part of the Udacity Front End Web Developer Nanodegree.
+The project is published at: https://musengya.github.io/restaurantreviewapp/.

 ### Instructions
 This project is a static webpage that lacks accessibility and should be converted to a responsive one to be used on different sized displays and should also be accessible for screen reader use.
 A service worker should be added to begin the process of creating a seamless offline experience for the users.